generic-convenience-store/generic-convenience-store/README.md

 yvossketh , yvosk , shame
 genderfluid panromantix
 inxj
-medically recognized aspd
-be my moot, dont be shy to talk to me might come off as dry
+medically recognized aspd and depression ohh lala be my moot, dont be shy to talk to me i like rainbows and tacos and randomness i love scene and decora and emo but.. thats.. pretty obvious..
+Isnt..
+It.. /quote

 </pre>
 <br><br><br>